datocms/old-website/src/docs/07_deployments/netlify/01_index.md

 ![Add API token as environment variable](../../images/netlify/6-env-settings.png)

-You can find your API token in the *Admin area > API tokens* section:
+You can find your API token in the *Settings > API tokens* section:

 ![Retrieve API token in DatoCMS settings](../../images/7-api-token.png)